Privacy Notice

 Introduction

 Data protection, your privacy and control over your Personal Data are of highest priority to us.
 This notice explains how we collect, store and use Personal Data and other information, and your rights in this regard.
-It relates to all communications with and services offered by the Bath Couples Therapy Practice, including our website.
+It relates to all communications with and services offered by the two practices, including our websites.

 The notice is based on parts of the General Data Protection Regulation (2018) as applicable to UK law and specified by the Information Commissioner’s Office (ICO, an UK Independent authority) and Practice Guidelines of the British Psychological Society.